-Currently Hyde employs over 1,100 people across London, the South East and Peterborough.
-Our staff are at the heart of what we do and building a more diverse and inclusive workforce that reflects the people we serve is one of our top workforce priorities.
+Hyde currently employs approximately 1,100 people across London, the South East and Peterborough.
+Our staff play a fundamental role in our vision to provide a great home for everyone, and we’re committed to building a more diverse and inclusive workforce that is reflective of the communities we work in.

-The following calculations make up the information required by the regulations.
+The following calculations make up the information required for statutory reporting.

 The mean shows the difference in average hourly pay between men and women.